Rate this page:

-This guide provides Atlassian Marketplace app vendors with advice on the steps you need to take if you are notified of (or become aware of) a possible security incident affecting one of your apps.
+This guide provides Atlassian Marketplace Partners with advice on the steps you need to take if you are notified of (or become aware of) a possible security incident affecting one of your apps.

 A security vulnerability or compromise of your app